 Montenegro with Kids: The Best Things to Do

 Montenegro is Croatia's tiny neighbor to the south continuing down the Adriatic coastline.
 We drove to Montenegro from Bosnia and Herzegovina toward the end of a 3-week Balkan road trip.
 Montenegro, meaning "Black Mountain," has large mountains that back right up to the coast.
 It is a dramatic scene with beautiful walled coastal towns and towering mountains right behind them.

 We visited three cities Kotor, Budva, and Sveti Stefan.
-Here’s a breakdown of each city, what we did, what we loved, and practical tips!
+Here’s a breakdown of each city, practical tips, and what to do in Montenegro with kids!

-One of the best things to do in Kotor, Montenegro with kids is to simply wander the town, pop in and out of shops, stopping for gelato...you know, the perfect European afternoon!
+One of the best things to do in Kotor, Montenegro with kids is to simply wander the town, pop in and out of shops, and stop for gelato!
 If you are a photographer, you will love Kotor's white stone buildings and green shutters.
 There is something beautiful and charming to photograph around every corner.
 We enjoyed meandering, exploring, and looking at all the city's most famous residents...the cats!
 Kids will love finding these friendly felines hanging out in every nook and cranny of the town.

 This charming family apartment inside the city walls.
 The owner was so helpful and accommodating.
 He also spoiled us with wine and chocolate from Montenegro.
 He was also a huge help in finding parking for our car and bringing our luggage up.

-**Sidenote: Kotor is car-free inside the city walls!
+Kotor is car-free inside the city walls!
 We didn’t realize this when we showed up and it caused some momentary frustration.
 Be aware of this if you are traveling by car and will need to park.

-The best thing we did in Budva was walking a path along the rocky coast to the right of the main beach.
+The best thing to do in Budva is walking the path along the rocky coast to the right of the main beach.
 It gave us great views of the old city and led to a more secluded Mogren beach.
 If we had more time to spend, we definitely would've camped on that beach all day!

 Our final stop on the trip was possibly our favorite.
 Although it is hard for me to pick between Sveti Stefan and Kotor.
 Sveti Stefan has a tiny little peninsula that juts out from the mainland.
 This little patch of land is completely private and can only be accessed if you are staying at the resort or one of the rentals on it.
 It is very exclusive and very expensive.
 But not to worry, if that's not quite in your budget, there are plenty of other hotels and apartments you can stay at where you can enjoy the dreamy view of the peninsula.